AntJanus/WebDevelopment.META/Book/5-Personal Projects/4-long-term-OS-project.md

 ## Versioning and milestones

 To keep an application feeling fresh, there's a need to keep up momentum.
 There are different ways of doing that.
 One of them is to start regularly versioning your application (with tags).
-Versioning an application let's users know when an update is out, and if there is an issue, which version to upgrade to in order to resolve it.
+Versioning an application lets users know when an update is out, and if there is an issue, which version to upgrade to in order to resolve it.

 A cool aspect of versioning is setting milestones.
 Milestones are basically issue/pull request options that associated them with a version.
 So for instance, version 1.0.5 could be associated with numerous pending PRs and issues.
 This lets users know when PRs will be merged down, issues solved, and that the application is, indeed, progressing.

-It's good to follow semantic versioning and updating all the different places your utility or app can be downloaded from.
+It's good to follow [semantic versioning](http://semver.org/) and updating all the different places your utility or app can be downloaded from.

 ## Contributors